markuszoeller/markuszoeller.github.io/posts/drafts/project-docs-rst-markup-sphinx/index.rst

       print("hello blog")

-The second way includes the file:
+The second way does a literal include of the file:

 .. code-block:: rst
    :linenos: